 We use commercially reasonable security measures to protect and safeguard the personal information we collect under this Policy against unauthorized access or unauthorized alteration, disclosure, or destruction.
 No computer network or data transmission on the internet, including through or initiated on our site, can be guaranteed to be 100% secure and so you submit your information at your own risk.

-Questions; Review and Correction of Your Information; Opt Out; Governing Law
+Questions; Review, Access, Correction and Deletion of Your Information; Opt Out; Governing Law

-This Policy is governed by the laws of the State of New York.
 You agree that any proceeding relating to use of this site or this Policy must be filed exclusively in the appropriate courts located in New York County, New York, and you submit to the jurisdiction of those courts and waive any objection to venue in those courts based on an inconvenient forum or any other reason.
+You further agree that this Policy shall in all respects be interpreted, enforced, and governed by and under the laws of the State of New York, without regard to any choice-of-law rules that might direct the application of the laws of any other jurisdiction.

 Information for California Residents Subject to the California Consumer Privacy Act

-The California Consumer Privacy Act of 2018 (“CCPA”) provides California residents with certain rights regarding their personal information.
-For example, the CCPA gives California consumers the right to (1) learn about the categories and particular personal information Patterson Belknap has collected about them; (2) obtain a copy of their personal information that the Firm has collected; and (3) ask the Firm to delete their personal information.
+The California Consumer Privacy Act of 2018 as amended by the California Privacy Rights Act of 2020 (together the “CCPA”) provides California residents with certain rights regarding their personal information.
+For example, the CCPA gives California consumers the right to know the categories and particular personal information Patterson Belknap has collected about them and the purposes for which they are collected or disclosed and the right to ask the Firm to delete or correct their personal information.

-During the preceding 12 months, through this site and other sources, the Firm may have collected the categories of information about California residents (including, for example, current, former and prospective employees, and current, former and prospective clients) detailed in our Privacy Policy under the heading, “Information We Collect.”
-That collection may have included the following information:
+During the preceding 12 months, through this site and other categories of sources as described in our Privacy Policy under the heading “Categories of Sources of Personal Information,” the Firm may have collected the categories of information about California residents (including, for example, current, former and prospective employees, and current, former and prospective clients) detailed in our Privacy Policy under the heading, “Information We Collect.”
+That collection may have included the following information, although the personal information we collect from you may vary depending on the nature of your relationship with us and may not include all of these examples:

-- Characteristics of protected classifications under California law; and
+• Characteristics of protected classifications under California law;

-- Biometric information, as defined in the CCPA.
+• Biometric information, as defined in the CCPA; and

-Purpose of Collecting Consumer Information – How We Use It
+Purpose of Collecting Consumer Information – How We Use and Disclose It

 How California Residents Can Exercise Their Rights Under the CCPA

-As mentioned above, California residents have the right to (1) learn about the categories and particular personal information Patterson Belknap has collected about them; (2) obtain a copy of their personal information that the Firm has collected; and (3) ask the Firm to delete their personal information.
+As mentioned above, California residents have the right to (1) know the categories and specific pieces of personal information Patterson Belknap has collected about them and obtain a transportable copy; (2) ask the Firm to delete their personal information; (3) ask us to correct inaccurate personal information; (4) opt out of the sharing of personal information; and (5) no retaliation.
 This section explains how to exercise those rights.
+California residents are entitled to access their personal information up to twice in a 12-month period.

-Requests For Access To Information Collected About You By The Firm
+Requests For Access To, Deletion or Correction of Information Collected About You By The Firm

-If you would like to make a request that Patterson Belknap disclose to you information about our collection or use of your personal information, you may call our CCPA consumer request line at (888) 672-9822.
-You can also send us an email at [email protected] or submit a request through our website by clicking this link.
+If you would like to make a request that Patterson Belknap disclose to you information about our collection or use of your personal information or request that we delete or correct your personal information, you may call our CCPA consumer request line at (888) 672-9822.
+You can also send us an email at ccparequests@pbwt.com.
 Please note, the Firm may need to obtain specific information from you to confirm your identity and to ensure that you have the right to access information and exercise certain rights under the CCPA.
 As a result, a Patterson Belknap representative may contact you to request additional information to verify your identity.

 Disclosure of Information